 > what form of contract to adopt.

-The quantity surveyor’s close co-ordination with the project manager leads to a benefit for the client and a successful procurement solution.
+The quantity surveyor’s close coordination with the project manager leads to a benefit for the client and a successful procurement solution.

 Most construction contracts used in New Zealand are based on a lump sum pricing method, whereas in many other countries re-measurement contracts are adopted.
 Both methods have advantages and disadvantages.

-I believe that in some lump sum contracts, contractors may load a premium into the price for a portion of ‘risk’, whereas re-measurement contracts allow for fair and reasonable tender price returns.
+In some lump sum contracts, contractors may load a premium into the price for a portion of ‘risk’, whereas re-measurement contracts allow for fair and reasonable tender price returns.
 However, re-measurement contracts may result in increased resource requirements in preparing the bill of quantities and additional post contract management.

 In a recent Christchurch project, we appraised the pros and cons of cost reimbursement contracts and recommended a Guaranteed Maximum Price (GMP) Contract model.
 This indicated the risks associated with the cost-plus-procurement route to the project stakeholders.
 As a result, the comprehensive procurement strategy report was adopted in part and became pivotal in ensuring a successful project outcome.